 In its press release, the Swiss brand doesn’t go deeply into details, but it is clear that the limited edition watch is based on the aforementioned Bentley Supersports Light Body.

 It is, too, presented in a huge titanium case that measures whole 49 millimeters in width and provides more than enough living space for the Breitling B27 automatic chronograph movement that powers the watch.

-While Breitling is gradually introducing more and more models that are powered by its own Caliber B01 movement, which is manufactured solely in-house, the B27 is still based on the well-known ETA 2892-A2 ebauche with an exclusive add-on complication module.
+While Breitling is gradually introducing more and more models that are powered by its own Caliber B01 movement, which is manufactured solely in-house, the B27 is still based on the well-known ETA 2892-A2 blank caliber with an “exclusive” add-on complication module.

-As usual for Breitling for Bentley, the caliber was officially certified by the Swiss COSC authority as a chronometer.
+As usual for Breitling for Bentley, the caliber was officially certified by the Swiss-based COSC authority as a chronometer.

 As you can see on the pictures, the module lets them combine the 60-minute and 12-hour chronograph totalizers into a single sub-dial, thus freeing a lot of display real estate and making the dial more symmetrical with the combined chronograph totalizer at 9 hours counterweighted with the small seconds sub-dial at 3 hours.